ibexa/documentation-user/docs/personalization/previewing_scenario.md

 !!! note "Display response"

-    You can preview the exact data object that is returned from the recommendation server and then used by the personalization service to generate the response.
+    You can preview the exact data object that is returned from the Personalization server and then used by the Personalization service to generate the response.
     To see the data object, click **See response code**.